BrianPea573/Analogue-Analog-Clock-Display-using-a-GC9A01-display-attached-to-an-ESP32-plus-sound/README.md

 1. Again, there are any tutorials on this topic.

 ## STEP 3: Suggested pinouts
-1. Below is a suggested pinout table but other pins cn be used.
+1. Below is a suggested pinout table but other pins can be used.

 | TFT_eSPI  | GC9A01    | ESP32 | Arduino | DFPlayer  | Speaker |